-Both the VAR and Stressed VAR models the Branch uses are based predominantly on historical simulation.
+Both the VAR and Stressed VAR models we use are based predominantly on historical simulation.
 These models derive plausible future scenarios from past series of recorded market rates and prices, taking into account interrelationships between different markets and rates such as interest rates and foreign exchange rates.